Kadle11/Grudon/src-c/README.md

 - `read_graph.c` - Utilities to read `.mtx` files into the core CXL Graph structures.
 - `cxl_utils.c` - Mocking/utilities for CXL memory and command passing.
 - `sorting.c` - Utility functions for sorting.
-- `soc-LiveJournal1/` - Contains the dataset to test with.

 ## Prerequisites